ivancuric/js-perf/README.md

 Oh boy, this is a big one.
 Lots of stuff to cover, across a wide and wildly changing landscape.
 It's also a topic that covers everyone's favourite: The JS Framewok of the Month™.

 I'll try to stick to the "Tools, not rules" mantra and keep the JS buzzwords to a minimum.
-Since I won't be able to cover everything related to JS performance in a 2000 word article, make sure you read the references and do your own research afterwards.
+Since I won't be able to cover everything related to JS performance in a 2000 word article (duh.), make sure you read the references and do your own research afterwards.

 But before we dive into specifics, let's dive a bit deeper and get a broader understanding of the issue by answering the following: What is considered as performant JavaScript and how does it fit into the broader scope web performance metrics?

 ## Setting the stage

 First of all, let's get the following out of the way; If you're testing exclusively on your desktop device, you're excluding [more than 50%](http://gs.statcounter.com/platform-market-share/desktop-mobile-tablet) of your users.

 ![enter image description here](https://i.imgur.com/6XtNnds.png)